Donald Trump Says Tear Gas Used On Migrant Children At Mexican Border Is ‘Very Safe’

 Trump also suggested that some of those men and women were not parents, but “grabbers” — people who steal children so they have a better shot at claiming asylum in the United States.

 The so-called “migrant caravan” consists of a group of mainly Central American immigrants hoping to be granted asylum status in the U.S. after fleeing violence and misery in their own countries and crossing Mexico.
-On Sunday, they arrived at the American border, and clashed with border patrol agents, who at one point decided to fire tear gas against the crowd.
-Trump had previously denied the use of tear gas on the children, as reported by the Inquisitr.
+On Sunday, they arrived at the American border and clashed with border patrol agents, who at one point decided to fire tear gas against the crowd.
+Trump had previously denied the use of tear gas on children, as reported by the Inquisitr.
 However, Border Patrol Commissioner Kevin McAleenan confirmed that his agents did fire the tear gas.

 “[CBP] effectively managed an extremely dangerous situation involving over 1,000 individuals who sought to enter the U.S. unlawfully in large groups.
 They did so safely and without any reported serious injuries on either side of the border,” McAleenan said.

-The President has been slammed for reportedly trying to spin the migrant caravan story in order to benefit his own political agenda.
+The president has been slammed for reportedly trying to spin the migrant caravan story in order to benefit his own political agenda.
 While Trump portrays them as a threat to national security, the immigrants are legally allowed to enter the country and request asylum.
-While campaigning for the November midterm elections, he often described the group of migrants, consisting of nearly 5,000 people (including nearly 900 children) as “criminals.”
+While campaigning for the November midterm elections, he often described the group of migrants, consisting of nearly 5,000 people (including nearly 900 children), as “criminals.”

 “You can call it scary, you can call it hopeful, you can call it a sign of human misery.
 You can hang whatever angle you want to on it,” said Andrew Selee, president of the Migration Policy Institute.